kakiac/DevEnv-Smarty/README.md

 ## How it was created

+### Step 1

-1. a blank codespace was created from a blank repository.
+A blank codespace was created from a blank repository.
 The following are installed by default:

   -  PHP
   -  Node.js (via nvm), yarn and pnpm

 There are other things installed by default, see the full list here: https://aka.ms/ghcs-default-image

+### Step 2
-2. the following plugins were installed to the devcontainer.json via bottom left "Codespaces" button, then "Add Dev Container Configuration files" > "Modify your current configuration" then searching for the following packages and ensuring the boc on the left is ticked:
+the following plugins were installed to the devcontainer.json via bottom left "Codespaces" button, then "Add Dev Container Configuration files" > "Modify your current configuration" then searching for the following packages and ensuring the boc on the left is ticked:

   - Composer (via Github Releases) - from devcontainers-contrib
   - Lighthouse CLI (via npm) - from devcontainers-contrib